gianbdev/gianbdev/README.md

 **👋 Hi there!
 I'm Giancarlo**
 * I am a Software Engineer with a preference for the backend although I like Angular and Svelte on the frontend
 * I can build scalable and concurrent RESTful APIs.
-* Spring Boot, LARAVEL and .NET are Framework's that I like as well.
+* Spring Boot, Laravel and .NET are Framework's that I like as well.
 * Lately I'm enjoying working with TypeScript and Rust to develop solutions.

 **Programming Languages**